itamartz/itamartz.github.io/README.md

 # DevOps
+I started my journey as a SysAdmin and worked myself into the DevOps team.
+I love Docker Ansible and Jenkins and Powershell.

 #### Technical Skills:
 | Docker | Ansible | Jenkins | Git | Powershell | C# | Splunk | MDT |